bill-bishop/HermesAI/README.md

-# DropCode Monorepo
+# HermesAI Monorepo

-DropCode is a **Dropbox-style app for developers** that provides seamless file sync, GitHub integration, and GPT-powered coding assistance.
+HermesAI is a **Dropbox-style app for developers** that provides seamless file sync, GitHub integration, and GPT-powered coding assistance.
 It is designed as a monorepo for easier development and collaboration.

 ---